Obesity: A Comprehensive Guide

 • Obesity is a complex medical condition where excess body weight creates health risks

-• It affects over 650 million adults worldwide and is linked to serious diseases like diabetes and heart disease
+• It affects hundreds of millions of adults worldwide, and global estimates continue to rise and is linked to serious diseases like diabetes and heart disease

 • Body Mass Index (BMI) of 30 or higher indicates obesity, but waist measurements also matter